wanjiang/notes/awt_note.md

 ###HTML5
 - HTML5 is considered a product of the combination of HTML, CSS and Javascript.
   - HTML (markup language) is in charge of the structure, provides the structural elements
+    - Form API
+    - Fullscreen API
+    - Canvas API
+    - Cross-Origin using CORS (Cross-Origin Resource Sharing)
+      - is an application that is allocated in one domain and accessing resources from another.
+    - WebGL and Three.js
+      - WebGL is an exteremely low-level API that works with the <canvas>
+        element to create 3D graphics for the web.
+It utilizes the GPU of the video card to perform some perations and relieves the CPU of the hard work.
+    - Drag and Drop
+    - Web Storage API
+      - Cookies (store small pieces of information on the client side)
+      - Web Storage API store data in the user's hard drive and use it later as a desktop applicaiton would
+        - sessionStorage
+          - will keep data available only for the duration of a page session.
+        - localStorage
+          - works similarly to a storage system for a desktop application.
+    - IndexedDB API
+      - the web storage API is useful for small amounts of data, indexedDB API is for large  amounts of structured data.
+    - File API
+      - File Storage
+    - Geolocation API
+      - provide a standard detection mechanism for browsers to let developer determine the user's geographic location.
+    - Page Visibility API
+    - Ajax Level 2
+      - XMLHttpRequest, provides a way to access the server and retrieve information from javascript without reloading the HTML document
+    - Web Messaging API
+      - communicating with an iFrame
+    - WebSockets
+      - provides connection support for faster and more effective bi-directional        communication between browsers and servers.
+    - WebRTC
+      - web real-time communication.
+      - create an effective peer-to-peer connection.
+    - Web Workers
+      - multithreading language
+      - Types of workers
+        - dedicated worker (only responds to the main code from which it was created)
+        - shared worker (responds to multiple documents, share the same worker from different windows, tabs ..)

   - CSS (sheet of style) presents that structure and its content on the screen, manages the structure to make it attractive and useful
     - selector